top of page

 A short documentary by Nicolas Rossier

-In this documentary portrait, I sought to offer a window into the mind of a contemporary artist who does not shy away from the prophetic dimensions of his craft.
-Schmalz's work, as much as his persona, challenges our assumptions—about art, faith, and how beauty can both disturb and inspire.
-Ultimately, I think his work is "ART" that refuses to be ignored.
+In this documentary portrait, I aimed to provide a glimpse into the mind of a contemporary artist who does not shy away from the prophetic dimensions of his craft.
+Schmalz's work, as much as his persona, challenges our assumptions about art, faith, and the ways in which beauty can both disturb and inspire.
+Ultimately, I think his work is "Art" that refuses to be ignored.
 You can't look away.
 The energy of the sculptures instantly draws you in.
 I chose to call this story "Angels Unaware" after one of Tim's most significant sculptures.
-The piece - featured in the documentary - was installed in St. Peter's Square in the Vatican on September 29, 2019, during the 105th World Day of Migrants and Refugees.
+The piece, featured in the documentary, was presented to Pope Francis in St. Peter's Square on September 29, 2019, during the 105th World Day of Migrants and Refugees.
 It shows a crowd of migrants on a boat headed toward new lands.
-It speaks to the struggle of the modern-day migrant and was inspired by the Bible verse Hebrew 13:2: "Be welcoming to strangers for many have entertained angels unawares."
-Hebrew 13 is timely verse today as the current government is engaged with new controversial policies towards legal and illegal migrants.
+It addresses the struggles of the modern-day migrant and is inspired by the Bible verse Hebrews 13:2: "Be welcoming to strangers for many have entertained angels unawares."
+Hebrews 13 is a timely verse today, as the current government is engaged with new controversial policies towards migrants in the United States.

-The immigration debate has been a central focus of our partisan war in DC.
-Both parties are using the issue of immigration in a bitter partisan boxing match often, forgetting that behind the rhetorics are mothers, fathers, and children fleeing war zones and famines for a better future.
-The teachings of the Bible, especially in certain verses like Hebrews 13:1-3, highlight the central theme of compassion, hospitality, and seeing the dignity of all people—especially strangers, the marginalized, and those in need.
-Let's never forget that Jesus was a refugee as a child when he fled to Egypt with his family (Matthew 2:13-15), and throughout his ministry, he constantly reached out to foreigners and the outcasts.
-His story of the Good Samaritan (Luke 10:25-37) directly challenges nationalistic attitudes, urging people to see neighbors not by borders or ethnicity but by love and mercy.
+The immigration debate has been a central focus of our partisan war in Washington.
+Regrettably, both parties are using the issue of immigration in a bitter partisan boxing match, often forgetting that behind the rhetoric are mothers, fathers, and children fleeing war zones and famines for a better future.
+The teachings of the Bible, particularly in verses such as Hebrews 13:1-3, emphasize the central themes of compassion, hospitality, and recognizing the dignity of all people, including strangers, the marginalized, and those in need.

 Produced by Agoras Media for Agoras Magazine